hermensbas/cmangos-issues-wiki/Build-CMaNGOS-for-MacOS-11.md

 **These instructions are specific to MacOS 11 and were only tested with Mac OS X 11.1**

-## 1: Getting everything we need
+## 1: Basics

 **Privileges**

 We must have access to an administrator account on your computer.
+Nearly all steps will be carried out via Terminal.

-**Software tools**
+## 2: Software Tools

-In order to download, compile and install CMaNGOS and its tools, we will need the following software, all of which is free.
+In order to download, compile and install CMaNGOS and its tools, we will need the following free software:

 **Developers Tools (Xcode)**